polqf/letswingle-web/docs/project-definition.md

 ### Wingle Pro — Service Tiers

-This is the company's highest-revenue product and its primary focus.
+This is the company's highest-revenue offering and its primary focus.
 Unlike the B2C Wingle Pass (which offers standard lounge access), Wingle Pro is positioned as a **"one-stop partner for premium airport services"** with three distinct service tiers:

 | Tier | Description | Price Range | Availability |
 |---|---|---|---|